Mahendarmax/RightPath/README.md

-# Holy Quran Web Application
+# Holy Quran Web Application.

 A beautiful web application for reading the complete Holy Quran with Arabic text, Roman English transliteration, and Telugu translation.
 Features a colorful holy theme with gold and green colors.